Child Custody & Child Support

 Joint Legal Custody allows both parents to have equal decision-making power with the child.
 That is, no one parent has final authority to make decisions for the child.
 Instead, both parents share this responsibility.
 This type of Joint Custody is common in Arkansas.

 Joint Physical Custody allows both parents roughly equal time with the child.
 This type of Joint Custody has been “disfavored” in Arkansas until 2013, when the law changed.
 Arkansas law now “favors” this type of joint custody, meaning that it is a real possibility that a judge would order this type of Joint Custody.
+Most judges have strong feelings on the subject.

 Because most people are talking about “joint physical custody” when they say “joint custody,” this page will use those terms interchangeably.